gatling/gatling/src/docs/content/reference/execute/cloud/user/organization/index.md

 ### Extra credits

 {{< alert warning >}}
-This section is only available to System Admins & payment made by Stripe.
+This section is only available to Administrators & payment made by Stripe.
 {{< /alert >}}

 When you start to hit the credit limits in your plan: